 According to Brockway, the following examples demonstrate just how much state laws on meal and rest breaks can vary:

-Naturally, employers should understand the law in every state in which they operate.
-Consult with legal counsel to determine your obligations and to develop a comprehensive policy that ensures compliance.
-If you are a multi-state operator, you will need to examine every applicable state law for the states you are operating within.
+Employers must understand the law in every state in which they operate.
+Consult with legal counsel to determine your obligations and develop a comprehensive policy that ensures compliance.
+If you are a multistate operator, you will need to examine every applicable state law for the states you are operating within.

-Meal and rest break laws typically only apply to “non-exempt employees” under the federal FLSA.
+Meal and rest break laws typically only apply to non-exempt employees under the federal FLSA.
 Non-exempt employees are those that are eligible for overtime.
 They are typically wage workers rather than salaried employees.
 Additionally, non-exempt employees must not fall into any exempt categories based on their job duties and role within the company.
-This full list of exempt employees on the U.S. Department of Labor (DoL) website includes more details about what constitutes an exempt employee.

-The number of breaks an employee must get under state law varies.
-Depending on the state, it can depend on a number of factors, including total time worked per day, total time worked per week, industry and job role.
+The number of breaks an employee must receive under state law varies.
+It can depend on a number of factors, including total time worked per day, total time worked per week, industry and job role.

 However, some employers might choose to offer more breaks than required by law, especially if their state doesn’t require any meal or rest breaks, said Melissa Costello, a labor and employment attorney at Ballard Spahr.

-Due to the federal distinction between compensable 5- to 20-minute breaks and non-compensable 21+ minute breaks, it is important to distinguish between on-duty and off-duty breaks, Costello said.
+Due to the federal distinction between compensable five- to 20-minute breaks and non-compensable 21+ minute breaks, it is important to distinguish between on-duty and off-duty breaks, Costello said.

 “If an employer is providing unpaid breaks, it is really important that the employer prevent employees from working during that unpaid break,” she said.
 “I recommend employers require employees to eat away from their workspace or provide a break room.